 Rats and mice love to live in compost.
 It has everything they need, comfy bedding, a safe place to breed, and plenty of food.
 If you don’t want rats living in your compost you’ll have to make it as uncomfortable for them as possible.

-First off, stop putting food scraps into an open bin.
-Instead, put them into a steel garbage can with small holes drilled into it.
-This will allow the matter to compost until it’s sufficiently broken down without rodents being able to get to it.
 When we were dealing with rats we read over and over that rats only go after cooked food in the compost.
 This is not true, if they’re hungry, they’ll eat anything in there that’s edible.
 Put every bit of food scraps into the steel bins or you’ll be feeding the rats.

-You can still compost yard trimmings, leaves, straw, and livestock poo in an open pile, but keep in mind, it’s the perfect place for a rat to nest.
+You can still compost yard trimmings, leaves, straw, and livestock manure in an open pile, but keep in mind, it’s the perfect place for a rat to nest.
 To keep them out of there, soak the pile frequently with water and turn it over with a pitchfork every few days to disrupt any would-be rodent dwellings.

 Step 3: Starve The Rats Out

 The number one reason you have rats is because you’re feeding them.
 I know you’re not standing in the backyard tossing food on the ground and calling all the rodents of the neighborhood over, but if they’re on your property it’s because you’ve got the goods and you’re handing it right to them.
-The one and only way to get rid of rats forever is to stop feeding them.
-In order to do this, you’re going to have to cover all bases.

 They will never, and I mean never leave if you continue to provide food for them.
 You can trap and poison them by the thousands, but more will come if there’s still food.
 If you feed them, they will come.

 Did I get that point across?
-Okay, now lets investigate how you’re feeding the rats.
+Okay, now let’s investigate how you’re feeding the rats.

 Collect Eggs Frequently

-Rats don’t love raw eggs, they prefer for you to cook them first, but they will steal and eat them if they have nothing else to eat.
 Keep up on egg collection and never leave eggs in the coop overnight.
 A friend of mine was wondering why her eggs were disappearing from her nesting boxes every day and was just about to blame the chickens when she dug around in the box and found a whole nest of baby rats living there.
-What a perfect place for a rat to live!

-Contain your Animal Feed
+Contain your Chicken Food

 This is a big one.
 Most chicken folk keep their chicken feed outside, where it’s convenient.
 Most of them also keep the feed in plastic bins.
 Rats can chew through a plastic bin in an hour and feed from it all night.
-Instead, keep your livestock and pet food in steel garbage cans with a tight fitting lid.
-Any other type of container can (and will) be chewed through in a matter of hours.

 Don’t Leave the Trash Out

 Rats will chew through plastic trash bins and fatten themselves up on your garbage every night.
 Either store your outdoor trash in a steel garbage can with a tight lid, in a garage or shed, or wait until garbage day to take it outside.
-This doesn’t have to be a forever thing, but until you get this situation under control you have to starve the rats out in every way possible.

 Don’t Leave the Chicken Feeder or Water Fount Out at Night

-If the chicken feeder and fount are sitting out all night, that means there are rats eating and drinking from them all night.
+If the chicken feeder and water fount are sitting out all night, that means there are rats eating and drinking from them all night.
 This is not only providing sustenance to the rats, but risking the health of your flock if the rats pass on their diseases and parasites through food and water.

-- Figure out exactly how much food your chickens need and only feed them that amount every day.
+2. Figure out exactly how much food your chickens need and only feed them that amount every day.

-Another note: If you’re feeding the chickens snacks and table scraps throughout the day, clean any leftovers up before night as well.
-This includes boredom buster blocks, which will keep a family of rats fed for months.
-The point of this step is to leave absolutely no trace of anything edible on your property at night.
+If you’re feeding the chickens snacks and table scraps throughout the day, clean any leftovers up before night as well.
+This includes Flock Blocks, which will keep a family of rats fed for months.

 Keep small chicks inside at night